jimasp/behave-vsc/README.md

 - Does your project meet the [workspace requirements](#workspace-requirements) and have a [compatible project directory structure](#compatible-project-directory-structures)?

+- Have you tried *manually* running the behave command that is logged in the Behave VSC output window?

 - Make sure the `paths` setting in your behave configuration file is correct.

-- Does refreshing the Test explorer, or restarting vscode solve your issue?
+- Does refreshing the Test explorer solve your issue?

+- Does restarting vscode solve your issue?

 - Did you set extension settings in your vscode user settings instead of your workspace settings?
 Is there something incorrect in your vscode user settings?

-- Have you tried *manually* running the behave command that is logged in the Behave VSC output window?

 - Do you have the latest version of the extension installed?
 The problem may have been fixed in a newer release.
 (Please note that the latest version you can install is determined by your vscode version, so you may need to update vscode first.)